peppedilillo/sedbuilder/README.md

 # sedbuilder
 A client to the ASI-SSDC's SED Builder API.
-Work in progress.